 Download the documents below for assistance with completing your risk assessment:

 If you feel, having read the guidance, that you:

-- do not have an appropriate knowledge or understanding of fire safety and the risk to people from fire to comply effectively with the legislative requirements, or;
+- Do not have an appropriate knowledge or understanding of fire safety and the risk to people from fire to comply effectively with the legislative requirements.

 You will need to appoint a specialist to carry out the risk assessment for you.
 Such a specialist must identify the fire safety measures that need to be in place.
 You should maintain close involvement in the process.

 The Fire Risk Assessment Competency Council have produced a document (Guidance Choosing a Competent Fire Risk Assessor) for information on how to select an appropriate person or organisation to carry out the risk assessment on your behalf.

 The guide and other helpful documents are available via the link below:

 Risk Based Inspection Program